Staff and research

 - Dr Laurent Duvergé.
 Ecology and conservation of the the greater horseshoe bat.
 Now works for the Vincent Wildlife Trust on bats.

 - Dr Jon Flanders.
 Ecology, phylogeny and spatial modelling of bats on the Isle of Purbeck, Dorset.
 Recently awarded a UK-China Fellowship for Excellence to carry out research at East China Normal University.

 - Dr Sarah Harris.
 Lyssaviruses in UK bats.
 Now works for the Veterinary Laboratories Agency Rabies Unit, Weybridge.

 - Dr Angela Hollyfield.
 Diet in relation to prey availability and echolocation in bats.

 - Dr Rob Houston.
-Sensory ecology of aerial insectivorous bats, Interactive Biological Sonar Web Project.
+Sensory ecology of aerial insectivorous bats.
 Now works on science publications with Dorling Kindersley.

 - Dr Patsy Hughes.
 Development of flight in bats.
 Worked at the House of Commons as an environmental researcher.

 - Dr Nancy Jennings.
 Interactions between agricultural management, biodiversity and life history: insectivorous mammals and their prey as bioindicators.